For a better experience, keep your browser up to date. Check here for latest versions.

 Dakota: Violence is all around us including in the workplace.
 If a business like Animikii stands up against violence towards women and children it will have an impact in everyday life.
 Stopping the systemic violence against women in the workplace, saying enough is enough.

 Robyn: Animkii was formed with a vision to be a strong force of change in a world that is full of heartbreaking colonial histories that continue to harm Indigenous People today.
 Residential Schools, Indian Hospitals, Starlight Tours, Missing and Murdered Indigenous Women and Girls….the list feels endless.
-We stand behind all Indigenous organizations that are trying to educate settler Canadians and improve the lives of the Indigenous Nations that surround us.
+We stand behind all Indigenous organizations that are trying to educate settler Canadians and improve the lives of the Indigenous Nations.
 Moose Hide has a clear vision to protect the ones you love.
 I was born ready to fight for that.

 Like this article?
 Check out our DIGITAL COMMUNICATIONS services page for information on how Animikii can write blog posts for you just like this one!